- In the physics of waves, an antinode is a point, line, or surface in a standing

 AND WAVE PHENOMENA

-- Either of the two points on an orbit where a line in the orbit plane, perpendicular to the line
+- In celestial mechanics, an antinode is either of the two points on an orbit where a line in the orbit plane, perpendicular to the line

 of nodes, and passing through the focus, intersects the orbit.